hanabi/hanabi.github.io/Reference.md

 ### The Urgency Principle (e.g. How to Tell If Someone Is Finessed)

 * Normally, when a *Finesse* or *Bluff* occurs, someone blind-plays right away.
 This is extremely important, because it resynchronizes the information amongst the team.
 So, as a group, we always agree to blind-play our cards are soon as reasonably possible.
+This is called *The Urgency Principle*.
 * Thus, if you see that a player does **not** blind-play into the *Finesse* or *Bluff*, then you know that the *Finesse* must be **on you**.
 In this way, *Ambiguous Finesses* will resolve very quickly.
 * However, there are some important exceptions:
   1) Players are allowed to **defer** playing into a *Finesse* or *Bluff* if they are doing a *Finesse* or *Bluff* of their own (and no-one else on the team could have done it).